davidtchiu/davidtchiu.github.io/teaching/cs240/hwk4.schelling/index.md

 ![Grid4](figures/grid4.png)
 ![Grid5](figures/grid5.png)

-All dissatisfied agents must be moved in the same round, or generation.
+All dissatisfied agents must be moved in the same round or generation.
 After the round is complete, a new round begins, and dissatisfied agents are once again moved to new locations in the grid.
 These rounds continue until all agents in the neighborhood are satisfied with their location.